MoonriseSoftwareCalifornia/CosmosCMS/README.md

 [![CodeQL](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/codeql.yml/badge.svg)](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/codeql.yml)
 [![Publish Docker Images CI](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/docker-image.yml/badge.svg)](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/docker-image.yml)

 Cosmos was built after trying SiteCore and WordPress at the California Dept. of Technology.
-We had a need for a web platform that could handle high-bandwidth websites, where high performance and security are a top priority.
-SiteCore was complex and very expensive so we switched to WordPress.
-That platform had security and performance issues that could be mitigated through the installation of plugins, extra infrastructure, and special configuration.
+At the time we needed a web CMS platform that could handle high-bandwidth websites, where high performance and security were a top priority.

+We found SiteCore complex and very expensive, which led us to try WordPress.
+That platform had security and performance issues that could be mitigated through the installation of plugins, extra infrastructure, etc... .
 But this came with ever increasing complexity and a growing list of points of failure.

 Then 2019, the department was asked to build a website for the wildfire response that year, and we could not rely on WordPress.
 A static website was built, that had a CDN in front of it--a very old school approach but rock solid.